-Best MTB GPS computers 2024 – 9 top-rated bike computers ranked by our testers
+Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 (Image credit: Future)

-Selecting the best MTB GPS computer can be challenging, with so many options choosing one that fits your own riding requirements is important.
-So whether you're looking for navigation, hunting those Strava segments, training for your next race, or simply wanting to record your rides for prosperity, we've chosen and tested some of the best around, and hopefully it makes the decision slightly easier for you.
+Selecting the best GPS computers for mountain biking can be challenging, with so many options choosing one that fits your riding requirements is important.
+So whether you're looking for navigation, hunting Strava segments, training for your next race, or simply wanting to record your rides for prosperity, we've chosen and tested the best options to help you make your buying decision.

-Out of the units we've had a good look over our top GPS computer pick is the Garmin Edge 1040 Solar, and our best value buy is the Garmin Edge 130 Plus, but there are plenty offerings from lesser known brands like Hammerhead, Sigma and Lezyne, all worthy of consideration.
+Our top GPS computer for mountain biking is the Garmin Edge 1040 Solar, our best value for money buy is the Garmin Edge 130 Plus, and the money being no object unit is Garmin's latest Edge 1050.
+There are also offerings from Wahoo, Hammerhead, Sigma, and Lezyne, all worthy of consideration.

-If you're less bothered about full mapping or studying live stats as you ride, a GPS smartwatch is another option well worth consideration.
+If you're less bothered about full mapping or studying live stats as you ride, then one of the best GPS smartwatches is another great option.

-See the bottom of this article for our guide on which features to look for when purchasing a MTB GPS computer.
+Check out the bottom of this article for our guide on which features we look for when purchasing a mountain bike computer.

 The quick list